IanM07/CMPSC431w-CLI/ReadME.md

 # PostgreSQL Database CLI Interface

 This Python program provides a Command Line Interface (CLI) for interacting with a PostgreSQL database.
 It supports various database operations such as insert, delete, update, search, and more.
+For a video on usage, please use this link: https://psu.mediaspace.kaltura.com/media/t/1_oovtp88b

 ## Getting Started